French demonstrators demand more action on climate change

 The change requires a parliamentary vote.
 The National Assembly, where Macron has a majority, largely approved it in March.
 But no deal has been found in the Senate, where the conservative party holds a majority.

+Macron, speaking on the margins of an European Union event in the French city of Strasbourg, said the referendum bill “won’t be abandoned.”

+“The text will continue living its parliamentary life, which is the only way to get a referendum on condition senators and deputies agree,” he said, stressing the process is still several steps away from a definite vote in parliament.

-Macron’s office said the referendum idea “is not abandoned … the battle continues.
-The environment issue remains one of the priorities of the president.”
+Macron’s office said that “the environment issue remains one of the priorities of the president.”

-About a third of France’s 100 billion-euro ($122 billion) rescue plan to help the economy recover from the coronavirus pandemic by next year will go to reducing emissions and protecting biodiversity, Macron’s office stressed.
+About a third of France’s 100 billion-euro ($122 billion) rescue plan to help the economy recover from the coronavirus pandemic by next year will go to reducing emissions and protecting biodiversity.

-Macron also pushed for beefing up the European Union’s 2030 targets to reduce greenhouse gases by at least 55% compared with 1990 levels — up from the previous 40% target.
+Macron also pushed for beefing up the EU’s 2030 targets to reduce greenhouse gases by at least 55% compared with 1990 levels — up from the previous 40% target.
 Last month, the EU has reached a tentative climate deal to put the 27-nation bloc on a path to being “climate neutral” by 2050.